Michael Eriksson

 Illustration using the Addams family

-A very striking, if fictional, example of how this can work is the Addams familyw: On the one hand, they are considered complete and utter freaks by most “normal” people; on the other, they are extremely happy, get along with each in an extraordinary manner, and, at least, Gomes is a great idealist and a sometimes philantropist (in his own way).
+A very striking, if fictional, example of how this can work is the Addams familyw: On the one hand, they are considered complete and utter freaks by most “normals”; on the other, they are extremely happy, get along with each in an extraordinary manner, and Gomes, at least and in his own way, is a great idealist and a sometime philanthropist.
 Off the top of my head, I can think of no other family, be it in real life or fiction, which is so loving and internally well-adjusted.
 Certainly, from their POV, it is the rest of the world which is turned on its head.

 Compare this to the eternal inner strife and family problems on Bewitchedw, or the volatile (and often near lethal) relationship of Jeanniew and Major Nelson (to mention two niche competitors).
 How about the apparent American dream family in American Beautyw, which was, in fact, an American nightmare?
 Even the supposedly ideal family of the Huxtablesw looks malfunctioning in comparison to the Addams family.